reviewdog/reviewdog/proto/rdp/README.md

 This document proposes Reviewdog Diagnostic Protocol (RDP) and it's still in experimental stage.

-Any review, suggestion, feedback, criticism, and comments from anyone are very much welcome.
+Any review, suggestion, feedback, criticism, and comments from anyone is very much welcome.
 Please leave comments in [#628](https://github.com/reviewdog/reviewdog/issues/628) or file [an issue](https://github.com/reviewdog/reviewdog/issues).